hjf1997/Face-Recognition-by-Raspberry-Pi/README.md

-# Raspberry Pi face recognition code for dorm door.
+# Raspberry Pi face recognition code for the dorm door.
 This project provides students living in a dorm a convenient way to establish a face recognition system to control the door.

 Click the image to watch the video.
 (In Chinese)